Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Allocation Problem Formulation

 \section{Allocation Problem Formulation}

 Next we give the complete description of the resource allocation problem formulated as a MILP.
-The MILP has to consider the two-dimensional utility function of every application, the capacities of all paths between application endpoints and the queuing time on intermediate nodes depending on the link utilization.
-The decision variables describe which pacing rate to apply to which application and how to configure the routing between application endpoints. $A, a \in A$ is the set of all unidirectional application flows $a$.
+The MILP has to consider the two-dimensional utility function of every application, the capacities of all links and the delay on intermediate links depending on the link utilization.
+The decision variables describe which pacing rate to apply to which application and how to configure the routing between application endpoints.
+The problem can be summarized with the following inputs, objectives, high-level constraints and outputs.